ohhsodead/CoD-Tracker/README.md

 There may be a few issues still but I'll fix those quickly - I wanted to get this out as soon as possible.

-> We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Activision, or any of its subsidiaries or its affiliates.
-The official Call of Duty website can be found at https://www.callofduty.com.
-The name “Call of Duty” as well as related names, marks, emblems and images are registered trademarks of Call of Duty.

 ## Screenshots
 ### Overview Stats
 ![Overview Stats](https://github.com/HerbL27/CoD-Tracker/blob/master/Screenshots/overview.png?raw=true)